botus99/.dotfiles/README.md

 # .dotfiles

-Welcome to my truly 🌟cromulent🌟 dotfiles, meticulously crafted to optimize your Debian system!
+Welcome to my dotfiles, meticulously assembled to make your Debian system truly ✨ cromulent 🎉🥂🎊

 ## Applications Used